Accretion-to-jet energy conversion efficiency in GW170817: Comparison with theoretical expectations

 \subsection{Neutrino mechanism}

-While the \citet{Blandford1977} process today is widely regarded as the most likely jet-launching mechanism in GRBs, the first works to propose neutron star mergers as potential progenitors of gamma-ray bursts \citep[][]{Eichler1989,Meszaros1992,Mochkovitch1993,Mochkovitch1995} actually envisioned energy deposition by the annihilation of neutrino-antineutrino pairs in the vicinity of the merger remnant (`$\nu\bar\nu$ mechanism' hereafter) as the process responsible for powering the jet.
-Whether such a scenario can realistically power GRB jets (including long GRBs, e.g.~\citealt{Popham1999,Kohri2005,Lee2006}) has been a subject of debate for a long time.
-Several works studied the detailed structure and stability of accretion discs in neutrino-dominated accretion flow (NDAF) conditions \citep[e.g.][]{Popham1999,Asano2001,Narayan2001,DiMatteo2002,Kohri2002,Kohri2005,Lee2006,Chen2007,Birkl2007,Kawanaka2007,Janiuk2007,Rossi2007,Zhang2009,Janiuk2010,Kawanaka2012,Pan2012,Janiuk2013,Kawanaka2013,Kawanaka2013b,Liu2014,Liu2015,Liu2017,Janiuk2017,Kawanaka2019}; others attempted at simulating directly the neutron star merger (or its remnant) and the formation of a jet by the $\nu\bar\nu$ mechhanism \citep[e.g.][]{Ruffert1997,Ruffert1999,Rosswog2003,Shibata2007,Dessart2009,Just2015,Just2016,Perego2017,Siegel2017}.
+While the \citet{Blandford1977} process today is widely regarded as the most likely jet-launching mechanism in GRBs, the first works to propose neutron star mergers as potential progenitors of GRBs \citep[][]{Eichler1989,Meszaros1992,Mochkovitch1993,Mochkovitch1995} actually envisioned energy deposition by the annihilation of neutrino-antineutrino pairs in the vicinity of the merger remnant (`$\nu\bar\nu$ mechanism' hereafter) as the process responsible for powering the jet.
+Whether such a scenario can realistically power GRB jets (including long GRBs, e.g.~\citealt{Popham1999,Kohri2005,Lee2006}) has long been a subject of debate.
+Several works have studied the detailed structure and stability of accretion discs in NDAF conditions \citep[e.g.][]{Popham1999,Asano2001,Narayan2001,DiMatteo2002,Kohri2002,Kohri2005,Lee2006,Chen2007,Birkl2007,Kawanaka2007,Janiuk2007,Rossi2007,Zhang2009,Janiuk2010,Kawanaka2012,Pan2012,Janiuk2013,Kawanaka2013,Kawanaka2013b,Liu2014,Liu2015,Liu2015a,Janiuk2017,Liu2018,Kawanaka2019}; others attempted to directly simulate the neutron star merger (or its remnant) and the formation of a jet by the $\nu\bar\nu$ mechanism \citep[e.g.][]{Ruffert1997,Ruffert1999,Rosswog2003,Shibata2007,Dessart2009,Just2015,Just2016,Perego2017,Siegel2017}.
 While most works on the former aspect find promising neutrino luminosities and energy deposition rates, the latter investigations mostly indicate that the $\nu\bar\nu$ mechanism faces some apparently serious difficulties.
-In particular \citep{Just2016} the typical BNS post-merger environment could be sufficiently dense as to prevent a $\nu\bar\nu$-powered jet to successfully breakout, in part due to the short duration of the high neutrino luminosity phase.
+In particular \citep{Just2016}, the typical BNS post-merger environment could be sufficiently dense as to prevent a $\nu\bar\nu$-powered jet to successfully break out, in part due to the short duration of the high neutrino luminosity phase.